cawfree/react-dataflow/README.md

 By contrast, `react-dataflow` is a _"data-first"_ perspective of React; where we directly utilise the React DOM to drive efficient updates using the powerful [Top Level API](https://reactjs.org/docs/react-api.html), meanwhile the ability to render an equivalent frontend comes as a happy biproduct.

 Instead of propagating data values directly via props, `react-dataflow` enables you to distribute data indirectly using _wires_.
 These permit conventional React components to share data independently of scope, and enables deeply-nested updates in self-managing child components to drive changes towards components anywhere in the hierarchy, without explicit handling.
-Thismakes `react-dataflow` more conducive to describing flow-based computation in React.
+This makes `react-dataflow` more conducive to describing flow-based computation in React.

 ## 🚀 Getting Started